What To Consider When Prepping A Non-Natural Hedgehog Habitat?

 At a bare minimum, the cage should be 2 feet by 2 feet in size, though 2 feet by 4 feet wide is preferable.

-If you have room for a larger cage, awesome!
+If you have room for a larger cage, fantastic!
 This will allow it more room to explore, move and play.

 They are small, but they do stay active, so make sure that there is enough space in the cage for them to move around comfortably.